Almamun-Hossain/Almamun-Hossain/README.md

 *Mar 2021 – July 2023*

 - Contributed to the Headless CMS Project and Experiment.
-- Resolved WordPress, Drupal, Git, DNS, Cache-related problems for customers.
+- Resolved WordPress, Drupal, Git, DNS, and Cache-related problems for customers.
 - Debugged and resolved website performance issues.
 - Proficient in Next.js, WordPress, Drupal, Slack, Zendesk, Confluence, New Relic, Jira, etc.